Luxembourg Resistance

-When Luxembourg was invaded and annexed by Nazi Germany in 1940, a national consciousness started to come about.
-From 1941 onwards, the first resistance groups, such as the Letzeburger Ro'de Lé'w or the PI-Men, were founded.
-Operating underground, they secretly worked against the German occupation, helping to bring political refugees and those trying to avoid being conscripted into the German forces across the border, and put out patriotic leaflets (often depicting Grand Duchess Charlotte) encouraging the population of Luxembourg to pull through.
+When Luxembourg was invaded and annexed by Nazi Germany in 1940, a national consciousness started to emerge.
+From 1941 onwards, the first resistance groups formed in secret, operating underground and in defiance of the German occupation.
+Their covert activities included aiding political refugees and those evading conscription into the German forces, as well as disseminating patriotic leaflets to bolster the Luxembourgish population's spirits.

-As with other countries, the origins, ideological and otherwise, of the different Resistance groups were varied: it ranged from those who found Nazi ideology itself worth fighting against, to those who valued first and foremost their country's freedom.
-The political spectrum ranged from the communists to clerical-conservative elements (including even some anti-Semitic undertones).
+As with other countries, the origins and ideologies of the various Resistance groups were diverse.
+Motivations ranged from those who found Nazi ideology itself worth fighting against, to those who valued first and foremost their country's freedom.
+The political spectrum spanned from communists to clerical-conservative elements, with some groups even harboring anti-Semitic sentiments.